Gerald Phiri: 2014–present

 He was selected to represent Zambia at the 2014 IAAF World Indoor Championships in Poland.
 Phiri won his heat in the 60 metres with a time of 6.59 seconds and was able to advance to the semi-finals of the event.
 He finished second in the third heat of the semi-finals, but narrowly missed out on achieving a medal by finishing fifth in the final with the same time as the third and fourth-place finishers.
 Phiri progressed to the final of the 100 metres in the 2016 African Championships in Athletics but withdrew due to a hip injury he sustained in the semi-finals of the event and was unable to participate in the 4 x 100 metres relay race.
 At the 2016 Summer Olympics in Rio de Janeiro, he placed fourth with a time of 10.27 seconds in his heat of the 100 metres and did not qualify for the semi-finals.
 Phiri was the flag bearer for Zambia at the closing ceremony.

+Doping suspension

+On March 17, 2025, Phiri was provisionally suspended amid a joint investigation by the Athletics Integrity Unit and US Anti-Doping Agency after three track athletes who are coached by him tested positive for metabolites of GW1516 (also known as Cardarine), a metabolic modulator, which is a non-specified substance prohibited at all times under the Prohibited List of the World Anti-Doping Agency (WADA).